Configure SQL scripts

 Specify the action that should be taken if an SQL script error is encountered when the script is executed.

-NoteIf you choose to go to the next statement of the SQL script file in case of script execution error you will need to supply a statement separator for the SQL script.
+NoteIf you choose to go to the SQL script file's next statement in case of script execution error you will need to supply a statement separator for the SQL script.

 ImportantMake sure the SQL code you supply is well-tested before deployment.
 If errors occur during installation, the changes cannot be undone.
 This functionality assumes familiarity with SQL syntax.
 Advanced Installer Technical Support does not provide assistance with debugging SQL statements.